 - To earn substantial money through silver investment, you have to be more of a trader than an investor.
 Silver often fluctuates more than 70% each year, so as you can see, not exactly suited for a buy and hold investor.

-Disclaimer: I do not currently have any silver positions.
+Disclaimer: Don’t go by my speculative advice, apply your own judgement before you buy Silver, if at all.
 However, I do believe silver is still in a secular bull market (17 year-long).
 In the short-medium term, there are often fluctuations of up to 70%.
 I’m waiting for silver to fall more, and then buy.
-I have some gold investment from LearCapital.com.
-I found them trusted sources in terms of purity of gold and honesty of their corporate policies.
-I can recommend you to buy gold from Lear Capital.

 There is a strong wave of thoughts around possible gold and silver bubble being expressed by investment advisers, you need to be cautious.